 At Cellular One, our goal is to give each customer the fastest service possible at the best value.
 We are always striving to develop programs and policies to make that possible.
 Our Fair Use Policy is designed to help ensure the best speeds for the vast majority of our customers, while minimizing any inconvenience caused by our network management practices.
 To ensure that all customers have equitable access to the Cellular One network, Cellular One has established usage levels that limit the amount of data that a customer can upload and download within stated periods of time, as described further below.

 Cellular One has set a data usage level ("Usage Level") for each customer.
 As shown in your rate plan brochure, this Usage Level varies based on the rate plan you've selected.
 Every day, we measure your upload and download data usage ("Actual Usage") to determine if your total Actual Usage, as aggregated over your service period ("Usage Total"), exceeds the Usage Level for the rate plan you selected.
 If you exceed your rate plan Usage Level, Cellular One may reduce the speed at which you can send and receive data over the Cellular One network until the end of your service period.
 In such circumstances, you will still be able to use the service but your speed may be slowed to approximately 56 to 100 kbps.
-At the beginning of each month your rate plan Usage Level will be reset and your upload and download speeds will be restored.
-We will notify customers by text and/or email when they reach 75% of their Usage Level.
+Once you begin a new service period your rate plan Usage Level will be reset and your upload and download speeds will be restored.
+We will notify customers by text and/or email when they reach 80% of their Usage Level.
 When a customer reaches 100% of his/her Usage Level Cellular One will prohibit the customer from data usage until the new service level period begins, or the customer makes arrangements to purchase additional data usage.

 While measuring Actual Usage Cellular One reviews the amount of each customer’s data usage to calculate the amount of traffic associated with that customer.